anomalybyclick/Plotly.plus/README.md

 - **Lines** contains all the images for class 0(not insightful) and class 1(insightfull) of lines from original Plotly corpus
 - **augmented_dataset.pkl** is the dataframe of Plotly.plus with all the features extracted(centroid, class, confidence score, img and xycoordinate in tsne embeddings)

-The clustering library is avaible at: [Clustimage](https://erdogant.github.io/clustimage/pages/html/index.html)
+The clustering library is available at: [Clustimage](https://erdogant.github.io/clustimage/pages/html/index.html)

 ## Acknowledgements